 2. Fungi and foraging forays

 Autumn means fungi and if you'd like to find out which ones are edible, get yourself booked onto a fungi foray.
-The Yorkshire Arboretum runs a couple of fungi forays showing you how to identify common and not so common species or join Tees Valley Wildlife Trust at Flatts Lane Woodland Country Park for their session.
-Chris Bax from Taste the Wild is in his element at this time of the year, running a number of very popular foraging courses; book up quick!
+The Yorkshire Arboretum runs a couple of fungi forays showing you how to identify common and not so common species or join Tees Valley Wildlife Trust who often run sessions.
+Trailblazer Wildcraft are in their element at this time of the year running foraging courses; book up quick!

-In the autumn, whales move south along the east coast of Yorkshire, following the shoals of mackerel and herring.
-Late August through to early November is the best time to look for them, and regular whale watching cruises run from Whitby with Whitby Whale Watching or from Staithes on Real Staithes’ traditional fishing boat ‘All My Sons’ with Yorkshire Coast Nature.
+In the autumn, whales move south along Yorkshire's coastline, following the shoals of mackerel and herring.
+Late August through to early November is the best time to look for them.
+Whale watching cruises run from Staithes on Real Staithes’ traditional fishing boat ‘All My Sons’ with Yorkshire Coast Nature or Three Sisters Sea Trips.
 Along with harbour porpoises and white-beaked dolphins, minke whales are spotted regularly, but sei, fin and even large humpback whales have been seen in recent years too.